 NGC 6523 (part of M8, the Lagoon Nebula)

-Discovered (1749) by Guillaume Le Gentil
+Discovered (1747) by Guillaume Le Gentil

-Recorded (1764) by Charles Messier as M8
+Recorded (May 23, 1764) by Charles Messier as M8

 An emission nebula and stellar birthplace in Sagittarius (RA 18 03 42.0, Dec -24 22 48)

-Per Dreyer, NGC 6523 (= Lacaille III 13, Messier 8, 1860 RA 17 55 06, NPD 114 22.8) is "a magnificent object (!!!), very bright, extremely large, extremely irregular figure, with large cluster".
+Historical Identification: (See Giovanni Hodierna for a discussion of why none of his discoveries were credited in the NGC/IC catalogs.)
+Per Dreyer, NGC 6523 (= GC 4361 = JH 3722, Lacaille III 13, M 8, 1860 RA 17 55 06, NPD 114 22.8) is "a magnificent or otherwise interesting object, very bright, extremely large, extremely irregular figure, with large cluster".
 (Dreyer's ignoring Le Gentil's observation in favor of Lacaille's of 1751 is the least of many unkind fates visited upon Le Gentil during and after his eleven year expedition to observe the transits of Venus.)
-The position precesses to RA 18 03 41.1, Dec -24 22 56, dead center on the brightest part of the Lagoon Nebula, so the identification is certain.
+The position precesses to (2000) RA 18 03 41.1, Dec -24 22 56, dead center on the brightest part of the Lagoon Nebula, so the identification is certain.
 The only question is how the numerical listings should be used.
 It should be kept in mind that in Dreyer's day, "The Lagoon Nebula" only referred to the brighter regions visible with the eye (admittedly, with the aid of a telescope).
 The much larger luminous structure visible with modern photographic technology, which has usurped the title, was not part of the original Lagoon; so although the Lagoon is often referred to as NGC 6523 or M8, neither of those terms included the fainter regions which make up the modern Lagoon.
 Instead, several NGC/IC listings refer to various parts of what is now referred to as "M8", "NGC 6523", or "The Lagoon Nebula":

 The brightest part of the nebula, to the northwest of its historical center, is NGC 6523.
 The fainter region to the southeast is NGC 6526.
 The combination of those two regions is William Herschel's NGC 6533, and in Dreyer's day would have been considered the entire Lagoon Nebula.
 In fact the open cluster NGC 6530 was listed as being to the east of M8, despite being more nearly in the center of the "modern" Lagoon.
 (The labeled image below shows the three distinct structures, but does not indicate the identity of NGC 6533, which see for further discussion.
-Additional "objects" located still further to the east, IC 1271 and 4678, are not labeled in the current version of the image but will be added when the entries for the Lagoon are finalized.) |
+Additional regions located still further to the east, IC 1271 and 4678, are not labeled in the current version of the image but will be added when the entries for the Lagoon are finalized.)

-Above, a view of the Lagoon Nebula (Image Credits: N.A.Sharp, REU program/NOAO/AURA/NSF) Below, a labeled version of the image above, showing NGC 6523, 6526, and 6530
+Above, a ? arcmin wide view of the Lagoon Nebula (Image Credit N.A.Sharp, REU program/NOAO/AURA/NSF) Below, a labeled version of the image above, showing NGC 6523, 6526, and 6530

-Below, a HST closeup of the region near the "Hourglass" (shown in the upper left corner of the image), the brightest part of the Lagoon Nebula.
+Below, a ? arcmin wide HST image of the region near the "Hourglass" (shown in the upper left corner of the image), the brightest part of the Lagoon Nebula.
 The reddish star near the Hourglass is actually a very hot bluish-white star seen through clouds of obscuring dust.
 The star is heating up the surrounding gas, evaporating and blowing it away, and apparently contorting it into "twisters" (at the far upper left); but whether the gas in the twisters is actually spiraling as in an earthly tornado or is simply evaporating in what appears to be a twisted shape remains to be determined by a future generation of telescopes.
-(Image Credits: A. Caulet (ST-ECF, ESA) and NASA) |
+(Image Credit A. Caulet (ST-ECF, ESA) and NASA) Below, a ? arcmin wide image of the upper left corner of the HST image above (Image credit as above)

 NGC 6524 (= PGC 61221)

-Discovered (Oct 22, 1886) by Lewis Swift (5-82)
+Discovered (Oct 22, 1886) by Lewis Swift

-A 13th-magnitude lenticular galaxy (type E/S0) in Hercules (RA 17 59 14.8, Dec +45 53 17)
+A 13th-magnitude lenticular galaxy (type E/S0?) in Hercules (RA 17 59 14.8, Dec +45 53 17)

-Apparent size 1.4 by 1.0 arcmin
+Physical Information: Apparent size 1.4 by 1.0? arcmin

 NGC 6525